 Workflow Automation Platforms are designed to digitize and automate internal business processes with minimal code.
 These platforms offer visual interfaces for building task flows, approval chains, document processing, and conditional logic, empowering business teams or hybrid roles to deploy solutions without the deep development effort.

-Often confused with robotic process automation (RPA) tools, these platforms differ in focus.
+Often discussed alongside robotic process automation (RPA) tools, these platforms differ in focus.
 While RPA mimics user interactions with UIs, workflow platforms model structured logic and data flows at the system level.
-That said, both often coexist in enterprise automation strategies, and the lines are blurring as low-code tools embed LLMs and hybrid integrations.
+That said, both often coexist in enterprise automation strategies, and the lines are blurring as low-code tools add AI-assisted workflow design, LLM-powered steps, and agent-driven execution patterns.

 Capability Overview: What Workflow Platforms Typically Offer